Compiled by the Road Trip Alberta team

 Writing-on-Stone Provincial Park is located in southeastern Alberta, close to the United States border, 42 km (26 mi) east of the town of Milk River.
 The town of Milk River has basic services such as a gas station and visitor information centre, but there is little else (in the way of tourism infrastructure) in the area.

 The closest city to Writing-on-Stone Provincial Park is Lethbridge, Alberta’s third-largest city.
 The park is 128 km (79 mi) southeast of Lethbridge, and the drive to the park is easily done by taking Highway 4 south out of the city.
 Once you reach Milk River, take Highway 501 east, and then Highway 500 south until you reach the park.
-The scenic drive take approximately 1.5 hours.
+The scenic drive takes approximately 1.5 hours.

 Unless you are camping at Writing-on-Stone (see below), then we suggest staying at one of the many accommodations in Lethbridge and making the drive southeast to the park as a day trip.